n6il/mame-recipes/swtpc09/swtpc09d3-uniflex/README.md

 ### Formatting a CHD Image
 Once you have the CHD image, you can attach it to MAME and format it.
-For example, you can attach it as a second hard drive either by adding it to your ini file or adding `-hard2 cmi5619-test.chd` on the command line.
+For example, you can attach it as a second hard drive either by adding it to your ini file (without the leading `-`) or adding `-hard2 cmi5619-test.chd` on the command line.
 Now you can format the drive:

     /etc/formatwd1000 +d=/dev/wd1  +m=CMI-5619